web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ![web3 context augmentation side effect](./assets/web3_context_augmentation_side_effect.png 'web3Context augmentation side effect')

-The above screenshot shows intellisense thinking `.customRpcMethods.someMethod` is available to call on the instance of `Web3`, even though we haven't registered `CustomRpcMethodsPlugin` - running this code would result in an error.
+The above screenshot shows intellisense thinking `.customRpcMethods.someMethod` is available to call on the instance of `Web3`, even though the plugin user hasn't registered `CustomRpcMethodsPlugin` - running this code would result in an error.
 :::

 ### Re-exporting Web3Context

 Currently TypeScript's module augmentation only supports named exports, so the first step in augmenting `Web3Context` is to re-export it as a named export.
-To do this we're going to create a `reexported_web3_context.ts` file (the name of this file can be whatever, but for the sake of this guide, we're going to assume it's named `reexported_web3_context.ts` and is located within the same directory as our `custom_rpc_methods_plugin.ts` file).
+To do this you're going to create a `reexported_web3_context.ts` file (the name of this file can be whatever you prefer, but for the sake of this guide, it's going to be assumed it's named `reexported_web3_context.ts` and is located within the same directory as the `custom_rpc_methods_plugin.ts` file).
 The file contents should be as follows:

 ```typescript
 // reexported_web3_context.ts